 Observe that the 5-tuple reduction rule only applies when the subject is a principal.
 When the subject is a name string, the way to use the 5-tuple reduction rule is to first replace a 5-tuple that has a name string S as the subject with a set of 5-tuples, each of which has one principal in the valuation of the S as the subject.
-The procedure for handling threshold is described in details in Clarke et al. [4].
+The procedure for handling threshold is much more complicated; it is described in details in Clarke et al. [7].

-4.1 Handling Basic Delegation Relationships in 5tuples
+4.1 Handling Basic Delegation Relationships in 5-tuples